-GRB 2001 Environmental Economics
+GRB 2001 Environmental Economics 3 credits, GE: Social Science

 This course examines the economy and its interaction with the environment.
 Students examine the use of economic tools in developing new environmental approaches and policies.
 Prerequisite: ECO 1402, Microeconomics.
 Cross-listed with ECO 2001.